efecarranza/aave-helpers/src/bridges/README.md

 Callable on Polygon.
 Withdraws tokens from bridge contract back to Aave Collector on Polygon.

+`receive() external payable;`

+Function to receive Ether and forward it to Aave Collector.
+If not mainnet, it will revert.

 ## Burn Proof Generation

 After you have called `bridge()` Polygon, it will take 30-90 minutes for a checkpoint to happen.
 Once the next checkpoint includes the burn transaction, you can withdraw the tokens on Mainnet.